Common Bit Manipulation Techniques

 Important

-Note that this technique only works when the array length is a power of 2, such as 2, 4, 8, 16, 32, and so on.
-As for how to extend the array length to a power of 2, there are clever bit manipulation algorithms for this, which you can refer to at https://graphics.stanford.edu/~seander/bithacks.html#RoundUpPowerOf2
+Note that this technique only applies when the array length is a power of 2, such as 2, 4, 8, 16, 32, and so on.
+As for how to extend the array length to a power of 2, there are clever bit manipulation algorithms for this, which can be referenced at https://graphics.stanford.edu/~seander/bithacks.html#RoundUpPowerOf2

-In simple terms, the bitwise operation & (arr.length - 1)
+In simple terms, the bit operation & (arr.length - 1)

 can replace the modulus operation % arr.length

-Now, here's a question: if you keep incrementing index++
+Now, a question arises: if you continuously increment index++

 , you achieve a cyclic traversal.
-But what if you keep decrementing index--
+But what if you continuously decrement index--

 ?
 Can you still achieve the effect of a circular array?

-The answer is, if you use the %
+The answer is, if you use the modulus %

-becomes less than 0, the modulus result can also be negative, and you need special handling.
+becomes less than 0, the modulus result will also be negative, requiring special handling.
 However, with the &

 bitwise operation, index

-will not become negative and will still work correctly:
+will not become negative and will still function correctly:

 int[] arr = {1,2,3,4};